KDE/kde-builder/doc/source-reference/IPC-notes.md

     Ultimately, Mojolicious would permit the main process to split the work of the build process up to an even finer degree than "module update" or "module build".
-This will allow the operating system a better opportunity to let kdesrc-build use whatever is available between disk I/O, CPU, or network I/O.
+This will allow the operating system a better opportunity to let kde-builder use whatever is available between disk I/O, CPU, or network I/O.

 ### The plan